Ramen: A Tangled History of Japan’s Unlikely National Dish (ASIAN 258 )

 The campaign to push wheat, meat, and milk was a flop.
 It worked up to a point with conscripts in the army -- but the general public remained unconvinced.
 Still, the movement paved the way for greater acceptance of ramen, which had two of these elements.
 What is more, “Chinese soba” could be adjusted to fit local tastes.
 Soup noodles were not as alien to the Japanese mouth as bread or beef roast.
 Plus, noodles had a long history in Japan: there was soba, or buckwheat noodles, and chewy udon.
 Not surprisingly, cooks began to adapt “Chinese soba” to Japanese tastes.
 They added fermented miso paste to give the stock an extra umami kick.
 What a classic example of local adaptation!

 The second push, however, came later.
-The U.S. occupation (1946-1952) altered the Japanese cultural matrix (more details forthcoming on Wednesday’s blog).
+The U.S. occupation (1946-1952) altered the Japanese cultural matrix (more details forthcoming in the next blog).
 If you haven’t noticed, there are close connections between cuisine and violence.

 Instant ramen eaters around the world have the Yanks in part to thank – or to blame.
-Again, my discussion borrows from Kushner (albeit the parts that I did not assign).
+Again, my discussion borrows from Kushner.

 During the Cold War, the Americans offered “assistance” to the Japanese in the form of wheat shipments.
 They tried teaching Japanese women how to bake bread in the hopes that the Japanese would ditch the rice.
 That predictably went nowhere.
 But what to do about the surplus wheat?
 Fortunately, Andō Momofuku (1912-2008) had other ideas.